Summoned by ED in money laundering case, ex-minister Anil Deshmukh seeks fresh date for appearance | Law-Order

 The 71-year-old Nationalist Congress Party (NCP) leader was asked to depose before the investigating officer at the agency office in Ballard Estate here by 11 am, they said.

-A team of Deshmukh's lawyers visited the ED office and sought a fresh date for appearance, officials said, adding that the agency is expected to accept his request.
+A team of Deshmukh's lawyers visited the ED office and sought a fresh date for appearance.
+They also handed over a letter written by Deshmukh to the investigators.

+''He (Deshmukh) will not appear today.
+We have not been given documents related to this case and we have given a letter to ED demanding these documents and case details in which he is to be questioned.
+We will furnish our reply accordingly,'' lawyer Jayvant Patil told reporters outside the ED office.

+Official sources said the agency may grant a fresh date to Deshmukh after going through the documents submitted by his lawyers.

 The central agency had arrested his personal secretary Sanjeev Palande and personal assistant Kundan Shinde late last night after it carried out raids against them and Deshmukh in Mumbai and Nagpur.